-- 2.3.1 The Natural England assessment of National Character Area Profiles (2014) shows Werrington as predominantly within the Bedfordshire and Cambridgeshire clay lands area NCA88 (defined as a broad, gently undulating, lowland plateau dissected by shallow river valleys).
-Werrington is however more characteristic of the adjoining 'The Fens' area profile NCA46 (defined as a 'distinctive, historic, and human-influenced wetland landscape notable for its large-scale, flat, open landscape with extensive vistas to level horizons). - 2.3.2 The landscape surrounding Werrington village was, from medieval times, flat arable fields, lined with hedgerows and punctuated by woodland copses.
-The original village was on the slightly higher land with fields rolling down to Werrington Brook and this slope can still be discerned along Amberley Slope.
+- 2.3.2 The Neighbourhood Plan Area mainly lies over geology classified a as secondary A aquifer.
+These aquifers can support local abstractions and baseflow to streams and rivers.
+The use (or potential use) of groundwater in the area makes parts of the area vulnerable to pollution from certain types of development. - 2.3.3 The landscape surrounding Werrington village was, from medieval times, flat arable fields, lined with hedgerows and punctuated by woodland copses.
+The original village was on the slightly higher land with fields rolling down to Marholm Brook and this slope can still be discerned along Amberley Slope.
 Even with subsequent urbanisation of the area, remnants of this landscape can be seen within the open green spaces: flat, punctuated with patches of mature woodland and with the remains of hedgerows.
-These are distinctive features which help link the Neighbourhood Plan Area with its pastoral origins and rural surroundings. - 2.3.3 Werrington's agricultural origins have left some houses sitting within larger-than-normal plots.
+These are distinctive features which help link the Neighbourhood Plan Area with its pastoral origins and rural surroundings. - 2.3.4 Werrington's agricultural origins have left some houses sitting within larger-than-normal plots.
 The trees and mature gardens are a feature of the Conservation Area, centred on the churchyard and parkland of Werrington Hall.
 Unfortunately, the cherry orchards, a feature of the village, and an early industry have now disappeared.
 The development of the Victorian villas sitting on large plots down Lincoln Road gave rise to formal gardens and tree planting.
 The planned development of the Werrington estates from the 1950s gave an attractive variety of houses set down winding roads and cul-de-sacs with front and rear gardens featuring ornamental trees.
 The Werrington expansion in the 1980s as part of Peterborough New Town set out plots of different types of housing set within or close to large open spaces and planted trees, creating a 'green cityscape'.
-All have blended over time and emerged to give the Neighbourhood Plan Area its distinctive green and spacious character. - 2.3.4 Through this green and spacious landscape of mature gardens surrounded by wide open spaces and linked by wide tree-lined cycleways, a large range of urban wildlife thrives.
-Significantly for wildlife is the corridor created by Werrington Brook running into the lake at Cuckoo's Hollow before flowing onwards to the Roman Car Dyke just outside the Area.
+All have blended over time and emerged to give the Neighbourhood Plan Area its distinctive green and spacious character. - 2.3.5 Through this green and spacious landscape of mature gardens surrounded by wide open spaces and linked by wide tree-lined cycleways, a large range of urban wildlife thrives.
+Significantly for wildlife is the corridor created by Marholm and Werrington Brook running into the lake at Cuckoo's Hollow before flowing onwards to the Roman Car Dyke just outside the Area.
 Although the Brook was realigned and the whole of Cuckoo's Hollow was landscaped with trees and a lake in the 1980s, there are still the remains of the agricultural landscape, with copses and hedgerows and former water courses demarked by alders and willows.
 The Brook's wide grassy overgrown banks gives perfect shelter to a range of both urban and countryside wildlife: birds, ducks, foxes, hedgehogs, toads, frogs and even otters, whilst the lake provides the habitat for a range of waterfowl.
 The fields to the north are the site for two artificial ponds created to translocate great crested newts.
 The nearby mature woodland and hedgerows are relatively undisturbed, again supporting a range of wildlife.
 The shelter belts of the Werrington Parkway and A15 provide wide treed areas which link with the wide landscaped road system providing wildlife corridors.